Suryansh1208/Raktdhaara/Raktdhaara/Readme.md

 3. In `bloodTransaction` function we can check if patient type is donar the `to_address` in the args should be hospital address.
 If something else is passed then return error.

-## Note.

-Create a PR to this branch and I will try to review and merge your code to the master branch.